Mr Justin Leonard is a project leader for bushfire research at CSIRO’s Sustainable Ecosystems.

 - New South Wales Rural Fire Service

 - Queensland Public Safety Business Agency

 - Victorian Building Authority

 Mr Leonard's experience with experimental science indicates that people living in bushfire prone areas need to first accept the natural occurrence of bushfires, then effectively assess the risk these bushfires present.

-Mr Leonard joined CSIRO in 1993 and initially gained experience in the areas of materials flammability and fire test methods as well as combustion science and air quality.
+Mr Leonard joined CSIRO in 1993 and initially gained experience in the areas of materials flammability and fire test methods as well as combustion and air quality science.

-In the following years his research focus has moved to bushfire related infrastructure impact.
+A few years, in his research focus moved to bushfire related infrastructure impact.